The $\pi\pi$ scattering amplitude at large $N_\text{c}$: Meson-meson scattering at large

 We note they are equal in both channels, and scale as $\cO(\Nc^2)$.

-The U($\Nf$) ChPT prediction for the AS channel up to one-loop, on the other hand, has not been worked out before, and we present it here for the first time.
+On the other hand, the scattering amplitude for the $AS$ channel starts at NNLO in U($Nf$) ChPT.
+The full prediction has not been worked out before, and we present it here for the first time.
 In this case, the only corrections come from $t$- and $u$-channel diagrams that contain an internal $\eta'$ propagator---see \cref{fig:etapdiagrams}---and the corresponding $u$-channel counterparts.
 There is not, however, any new contribution coming from products of $\Nc$-leading LECs.
 Overall, the NNLO amplitude in the $AS$ channel is

 where $\tilde{t}$ and $\tilde{u}$ and the Mandelstam variables normalized by the pion mass squared, and

 with $B_1$ defined in \cref{eq:chptB1} and $\bar{J}(z)$ the standard loop integral---see \rrcite{Passarino:1978jh,Scherer:2002tk}.